jsdw/folder-content-aggregator/README.md

 go install ...
 ```

-If you'd like to install the rust version of the watcher, you'll need to have `cargo` installed, and can then do so with:
+If you'd like to install the rust version of the master and watcher, you'll need to have `cargo` installed, and can then do so with:

 ```
 cd server/rust